 - ½ cup butter melted or see notes.

-- 2 tablespoon heavy cream half and half or milk will work too.
+- 2 tablespoons heavy cream half and half or milk will work too.

 - 1 teaspoon Cinnamon-sugar blend (optional)